 In the years 1971-1976, writing as Kim Ki Hang Butler, Kim was an author or coauthor of 25 papers, in the general area of semigroups and Boolean matrices.
 Elsewhere, Putnam Exam winner Fred Roush had finished his 253 page Princeton University PhD thesis, "Transfer in generalized cohomology theories", in 1972.
 But following that, before 1976 Roush published only a 5 page paper, in Proceedings AMS 1973.
 That level of production was going to change.
-In 1976, by way of Kim's support, Roush joined the ALASU faculty, and began to work with Kim.
+In 1976, by way of Kim's support, Roush joined the ALASU faculty.